 • The video must get to the point quickly without wasting time on lengthy introductions or conclusions.

 Microlearning does work well to get the relevant information to the learner quickly, but there are best practices that need to be followed to ensure the strategy is successful.
 Here are some best practices of microlearning:

 1. Enable mobile access so that employees who are on the move can access the training asset anytime, anywhere.

 2. Ensure each micromodule is between 3-5 minutes and focuses on only one idea or objective.
 Elaborate on that objective.

-• Choose relevant visuals, fonts, and colour to make the module engaging and helps learner retain the information.
+• Choose relevant visuals, fonts, and colors to make the module engaging and help learners retain the information.

 • Ensure the microlearning supports and adapts to individual learning needs.
 Branching also helps create differentiated learning with the available resources.

 • Reduce the clutter in the content and visuals.
 Segregate content as need-to-know versus nice-to-know.
 It is best to retain only the content that adds value to the learner.

 You may be interested in our article on microlearning in healthcare industry training.
 Click here to check it out or copy the link, https://www.edapp.com/blog/microlearning-in-healthcare-industry-training/

 If you would like to learn more about how to build the most effective employee training strategy!

 If you’d like to know more about how EdApp’s mobile learning platform can help your internal training and online learning practices, get in touch at firstname.lastname@example.org.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.